 Alternatively, you can say, “Hey Google, mute” or, “Hey Google, set volume to zero.”
 Your Google Home will then be muted.

 How to reboot your Google Home

 To reboot your device, open the Google Home app on your smartphone and select your smart speaker.
-The next step is to open the settings by tapping the gear icon up top, selecting the icon (three vertical dots) in the upper-right corner, and then tapping the “Reboot” option.
+The next step is to open the settings by tapping the gear icon, selecting the three-dot button in the upper-right corner, and then tapping the Reboot option.
 That’s it!

 Alternatively, you can also unplug the power cord from your smart speaker and plug it back in after a minute or so.

 If you need to factory reset your Google Home, there’s a quick and easy way to do so.
 You won’t be able to use your voice or Home app to factory reset your device, but the process is still very simple.

 Warning: This will clear all data from your Google Home.
 This process cannot be undone.
 You will have to set up your Google Home device and relink any previously linked home control smart devices (thermostats, lights, etc) again.

 If you have the traditional Google Home speaker, on the back of the device, locate the microphone button.
 Press and hold the button for about 15 seconds.
 You’ll hear Google Assistant confirm that it’s resetting your device, and you should see a series of lights fill up a circle on the top of the speaker.
 Once that circle is filled up, your connected speaker will reset to factory settings.